kasenetz/hbcd-docs/docs/data_access/index.md

 </p>

 ## Overview
 HBCD data is publicly shared with all researchers associated with an NIH-recognized research institution via the individual or investigator-led group NBDC Data Use Agreement/Certification (DUC) process, which governs data use for both the ABCD and HBCD studies.
 The DUC outlines rules that must be followed for data use and is signed electronically by both the submitter and the Institutional Signing Officer at their institution.
-Public access to release data is conducted through the [NIH Brain Development Cohort (NBDC) portal supported by Lasso](https://nbdc-hbcd-beta.lassoinformatics.com), enabling seamless data queries, downloads, and sharing.

-**NOTE:** Recipients who intend to disseminate findings from analyses of American Indian/Alaska Native (AI/AN) data separated out from other groups in presentations, pre-prints, publications, website posts, etc. must submit a second DUC governing use of AI/AN data (A-DUC) after obtaining approval on the general DUC.
+DUC approval is handled by the NIH Brain Development Cohort (NBDC) Data Access Committee (DAC), consisting of federal staff from NIH with expertise in science, policy, or bioinformatics resources.
+DUCs are approved based on satisfaction of basic pre-requisites and whether the data access request is reasonable and aligns with the terms of the DUC.
+Note that the quality of the science for which the data is intended to be used is not reviewed.

-The steps involved for DUC submission are outlined below.
+DUC submission and data access are both conducted through the [NBDC portal supported by Lasso](https://nbdc-hbcd-beta.lassoinformatics.com).
+This platform enables seamless data queries, downloads, and sharing.
+The steps for signing onto this platform and submitting a DUC are outlined below.

 ## DUC Submission: Before You Begin
 Before you begin the DUC process, please do the following: